Admission Step by Step

 3. Check the application process and key dates;

 4. Register in the application system, either in IRK (if you're a Polish citizen) or in Dream Apply (if you're not).
-If using Dream Apply, please upload the scans to your application (you may get more information in our registration manual).
+Please upload scans of required documents to your application, pay the application fee and submit your application to be evaluated.
+Please notice that you need to pay the application fee for your application to be considered!

-• passport (or ID if you are a citizen of the European Union);
+• passport (a national ID card is also acceptable if you are a citizen of the European Union);

-• for undergraduate and uniform master’s degrees: your secondary school diploma with the list of grades, for postgraduate master’s degrees: your bachelor’s degree with a full academic transcript;
+• for bachelor's degrees and veterinary medicine: your secondary school diploma and transcript with the list of grades, for postgraduate master’s degrees: your bachelor’s degree with a full academic transcript;

 Acceptable language qualifications for courses taught in English: